Markets and Investments

 Through this module you will gain a thorough understanding of the basics of finance to work effectively in any business.

 - Valuation of the firm, bonds and stocks – DCF, IRR, WACC

 - Asset allocation, portfolio theory and the CAPM

 Analytics for Business

-You will be introduced to some of the most important statistical tools used in quantitative business analysis.
+The aim of this module is to introduce you to some of the most important statistical tools used in business analytics, focussing on descriptive and predictive analytics.
 The focus is on application and interpretation of the tools and results.